SAMulation/rusty_footbored/README.md

 ## Game Structure

-FootBored consists of the following main components:
+FootBored currently consists of the following main components (more to come):

 - `Player`: Each player is assigned a set of `PlayCards` which represent different types of plays that can be executed in the game.
 - `Game`: The main engine of the game which manages the game state, including the `Player`s, the `PlayCards`, and the overall progression of the game.